LCamel/MPC-Notes/Shamir-Secret-Sharing-en-US.md

 ## A Property That May Not Always Be Used

-Since we choose the secret to be at x = 0, p = P(0) = the constant term coefficient of the polynomial P.
+Since we choose the secret to be at x = 0, p = P(0) = the constant term of polynomial P.

 ## Degree